eloyz/mockevent/README.md

 </script>
 ```

 This uses the `response` attribute instead of the plural `responses` method.
 Here you can build build a list of responses to send and then stream them when you're ready.

 The `stream` method respects the `setInterval` property you specified.
+Also notice that `setInterval` can be set to an `int`, `float`, or `array` representing a min/max range of milliseconds.

 Technically you can use any method and then call `this.stream`.
-The benefit of using the `response` hook is that you get the `mockEvent` and `evtSource` object incase you need those values for anything.
+The benefit of using the `response` hook is that you get the `mockEvent` and `evtSource` object in case you need those values for anything.
 Example 3 shows how you can benefit from these objects.

 #### Example 3